rayanalysis/panda3d-complexpbr/README.md

         # make the cubemap rendering dynamic (this is the default state)
         complexpbr.set_cubebuff_active()

-        # adjustment factor for the cubemap rendering height as of version 0.5.5
+        # adjustment factors for the cubemap rendering height (as of version 0.5.5)
-        base.complexpbr_map_z = 2.1
+        base.complexpbr_map_z = 2.1  # manual additive/subtractive factor on the rendering height
+        # automatically adjust the environment reflections such that they
+        # update relative to the base.cam position during movement
+        base.complexpbr_z_tracking = True  # defaults to False

         # example of how to apply hardware skinning
         fp_character = actor_data.player_character  # this is an Actor() model